RealestK

 Rony Kordab (born June 5, 2004), known professionally as RealestK, is a Canadian singer and songwriter.
 His popularity started on the social media platform on TikTok and he rose to fame in 2021 with his breakout single "WFM", which reached number 67 on the Billboard Hot 100.
 He then received co-signs from fellow Canadian musicians Nav and Drake, and collaborated with the former in late 2022 on the song "Lost Me" from his fourth studio album, Demons Protected by Angels.
 RealestK released his debut studio album, Dreams 2 Reality, that same year.
+He has since released two more albums, Real World in 2023, and Forgive to Forget in 2026, as well as several singles.

 Early life

 Rony Kordab was born on June 5, 2004, in Toronto, Canada, specifically in Scarborough.
-Both his parents were born and raised in Beirut, Lebanon and he has an older brother named Amir Kordab who is also known as ItsAmiroMusic on Instagram.
-His older brother in fact was the one to help Rony (RealestK) get into music when Rony was younger.
-Another fact about his older brother is that he helped create, mix and master “WFM” for rony which was the #1 hit song in 2021.
-Rony & Amir also attended Senator O'Connor College School.
+Both his parents were born and raised in Beirut, Lebanon, later moving to Canada to raise Rony and his older brother, Amir Kordab.
+Amir is also a musician, known as ItsAmiroMusic on Instagram, and is cited as helping Rony become a musician, even assisting with the creation, mixing and mastering of RealestK's 2021 debut Billboard Hit, "WFM".
+Rony and Amir both attended Senator O'Connor College School.